-''' function plot input VariableNames vars "The variables you want to plot"; input Boolean externalWindow = false "Opens the plot in a new plot window"; input String fileName = "<default>" "The filename containing the variables. <defau t> will read input String title = "" "This text will be used as the diagram title."; input String grid = "detailed" "Sets the grid for the plot i.e simple, detailed, none."; input Boolean logX = false "Determines whether or not the horizontal axis is logar thmically so input Boolean logY = false "Determines whether or not the vertical axis is logarithmically scale input String xLabel = "time" "This text will be used as the horizontal label in the diagram."; input String yLabel = "" "This text will be used as the vertical label in the diagram."; input Real xRange[2] = {0.0, 0.0} "Determines the horizontal interval that is visible in the di input Real yRange[2] = {0.0, 0.0} "Determines the vertical interval that is visible in the diag input Real curveWidth = 1.0 "Sets the width of the curve."; input Integer curveStyle = 1 "Sets the style of the curve.
-SolidLine=1, DashLine=2, DotLine=3, 1 input String legendPosition = "top" "Sets the POSITION of the legend i.e left, right, top, bottom input String footer = "" "This text will be used as the diagram footer."; input Boolean autoScale = true "Use auto scale while plotting."; input Boolean forceOMPlot = false "if true launches OMPlot and doesn't call callback function e output Boolean success "Returns true on success"; end plot; '''
+''' function plot input VariableNames vars "The variables you want to plot"; input Boolean externalWindow = false "Opens the plot in a new plot window"; input String fileName = "<default>" "The filename containing the variables. →<default> will read the last simulation result"; input String title = "" "This text will be used as the diagram title."; input String grid = "detailed" "Sets the grid for the plot i.e simple, detailed, ⇔none."; input Boolean logX = false "Determines whether or not the horizontal axis is →logarithmically scaled."; input Boolean logY = false "Determines whether or not the vertical axis is →logarithmically scaled."; input String xLabel = "time" "This text will be used as the horizontal label in. →the diagram."; input String yLabel = "" "This text will be used as the vertical label in the..

+→diagram."; input Real xRange[2] = {0.0, 0.0} "Determines the horizontal interval that is \rightarrowvisible in the diagram. {0,0} will select a suitable range."; input Real yRange[2] = {0.0, 0.0} "Determines the vertical interval that is \rightarrowvisible in the diagram. {0,0} will select a suitable range."; input Real curveWidth = 1.0 "Sets the width of the curve."; input Integer curveStyle = 1 "Sets the style of the curve.
+SolidLine=1," →DashLine=2, DotLine=3, DashDotLine=4, DashDotDotLine=5, Sticks=6, Steps=7."; input String legendPosition = "top" "Sets the POSITION of the legend i.e left, →right, top, bottom, none."; input String footer = "" "This text will be used as the diagram footer."; input Boolean autoScale = true "Use auto scale while plotting."; input Boolean forceOMPlot = false "if true launches OMPlot and doesn't call →callback function even if it is defined."; output Boolean success "Returns true on success"; end plot; '''